silas/rock/README.md

 ## Note

 * RPMs should should be built using mock and the latest version of Fedora.
-* debs should should be built using pbuilder or the included build.bash script and the latest version of Ubuntu
+* debs should should be built using pbuilder or the included build.bash script and the latest version of Ubuntu or Debian

 ## License